The awards that recognise the hard work and dedication of the Western Bay’s philanthropic community!

 What are the Categories?

-The TECT Community Awards are divided into six categories.
+The Western bay Community Awards are divided into six categories.
 If, in the view of the judges, an entry meets the criteria for consideration under another category, the judges reserve the right to transfer the entry to that category.

 - Event Excellence Award – recognising an event that has excelled in bringing our community together.

-- Sustainable Future Award – recognising a group that demonstrates sustainable practices embedded into the organisational strategy, vision and operations.
+- Sustainable Future Award – recognising a group that demonstrates climate related practices, either through projects that protect or improve the environment, or sustainability-focused thinking and action within the organisation’s operations.

 - Diversity and Inclusion Award – recognising an innovative initiative which supports diversity and inclusion within our community.